boeni-industries/aico/docs/concepts/agency/agency.md

 ## 6. References and Related Work

-This concept builds on established research in agents, cognition, and memory.
-Key references include:
+This concept is aligned with recent work on **LLM-based agents / agentic AI** and **long-term memory systems**.
+Representative references include:

-- **Intelligent Agents and BDI Architectures**
+- **LLM Agents and Agentic AI**
-  - M. Wooldridge & N. Jennings, *Intelligent Agents: Theory and Practice*, Knowledge Engineering Review, 1995.
-  - M. Bratman, *Intention, Plans, and Practical Reason*, Harvard University Press, 1987.
-  - A. Rao & M. Georgeff, *BDI Agents: From Theory to Practice*, ICMAS, 1995.

-- **Agentic / Autonomously Acting AI Systems**
-  - S. Russell & P. Norvig, *Artificial Intelligence: A Modern Approach*, 3rd ed., 2010 – chapters on agents and planning.
+  - *Agentic AI: A Comprehensive Survey of Architectures, Applications, and Open Problems*, Artificial Intelligence Review, 2025.
+  - *Large Language Model Agents*, in *Foundations and Trends in AI* / Springer collection, 2024–2025.
+  - *From Language to Action: A Review of Large Language Models as Agents*, 2025 (survey of planning, tools, and environments).
   - IBM, *What is Agentic AI?* (technical overview, 2024).
   - AWS, *What is Agentic AI?* (systems view, 2024).

+- **Tool Use, Planning, and Environments**
+  - Work on AutoGPT, BabyAGI, and related open-source LLM agent frameworks (2023–2024).
+  - Benchmarks and case studies of tool-using LLM agents in complex domains (e.g., clinical, open-world, and software engineering environments, 2023–2025).

 - **Memory and Self‑Evolution (for daily rhythm and consolidation)**
   - Rudroff et al., *Neuroplasticity Meets Artificial Intelligence: A Hippocampus‑Inspired Approach to the Stability–Plasticity Dilemma*, 2024.